How to cope with a break-up

 Breaking up is hard to do.
 When a relationship ends, it’s normal to feel like a part of you is missing, and that might be the case for a hot minute.
 But in the meantime, there are ways you can soften the blow and get back on track.

-Get your confidence back Make time to do the things that you enjoy – kick a footy, catch up with mates, binge Netflix, or challenge your friends to a gaming tournament or board game battle.
+Make time to do the things that you enjoy – kick a footy, catch up with mates, binge Netflix, or challenge your friends to a gaming tournament or board game battle.
 Give yourself a well-earned break.
+You can also check out these creative ways to chill for cheap to help shift your focus back onto your needs.

-Stick to a routine During a break-up, your head might be spinning, so a little routine can go a long way.
+During a break-up, your head might be spinning, so a little routine can go a long way.
 This can be something as simple as having a shower before bed each night, or setting your alarm for an 8 am wakeup call each morning – whatever helps you to get a bit of stability back into your everyday life.

-App, app and away!
 Because we’re living in the age of digital dating, it won’t be long before someone suggests signing up to Tinder (or Hinge, or Happn, or Bumble).
 If you think that chatting with some new people is a step in the right direction, go for it.
 But don’t feel the pressure to ‘rebound’ instantly, breaking up is a personal thing and we all operate on different timelines.

 Get some more tips on coping over on the ReachOut TikTok.